Main content start

 - If you were able to copy and paste the text, check that all the text was copied and that it is in the correct read order.

 - If the text is garbled or was not in the correct order, then your PDF is not accessible.
-Convert your PDF using SCRIBE Project from the Office of Accessible Education or, if that doesn't work, contact the Office of Accessible Education for support.
+Convert your PDF using SCRIBE Project from the Office of Accessible Education.
+SCRIBE is also available within Canvas.
+If that doesn't work, contact the Office of Accessible Education for support.

 Other Tips for Creating Accessible PDFs